wooyek/flask-social-blueprint/README.rst

 --------

-The example has a working model and templates, has a bunch of dependencies like Flask-SLQAlchemy, you can take it as a wire frame modify and build your app with that.
+The example has a working model and templates, has a bunch of dependencies like `Flask-SLQAlchemy`_, you can take it as a wire frame modify and build your app with that.

 Examples are made from some existing apps, they may contain more stuff that’s really needed to showcase this module.
 When in trouble just ask questions.

 Or just drop in this solution inside your working Flask app.
-I should not create any conflicts with existing stuff.
+It should not create any conflicts with existing stuff.
 You maybe required to write an adapter for your User model and SocialConnection model (or similar) but that’s 3 functions for the adapter.
-Any User model requirements come from Flask\_security.
+All User model requirements come from `Flask-security`_.

-1. for `SQLAlchemy <example/sqla/README.rst>`_
+1. for `SQLAlchemy <example/sqla/README.md>`_
-2. for `Google App Engine <example/gae/README.rst>`_
+2. for `Google App Engine <example/gae/README.md>`_
 3. for `MongoDB <example/mongodb/README.rst>`_

 What to do more?